-Courses Credits Hrs/week Lec-Lab 10-152-189 Android Applications Development - IDC 3 2-2 10-152-195 Advanced Android Development - IDC 3 2-2 Total 6
+Courses Credits Lec-Lab 10-152-189 Android Applications Development - IDC 3 2-2 10-152-195 Advanced Android Development - IDC 3 2-2 Total 6

-Note: All Information Technology courses require a grade of C or better in order to receive the certificate
+Note: All Information Technology courses require a grade of C or better in order to receive the certificate.

-10-152-189 Android Applications Development - IDC 3 cr
+10-152-189 Android Applications Development - IDC 3 credits

 This course introduces developing applications for Android devices.
 All the required software is free, including the Android emulator.
 It is not necessary to own an Android device, though the applications developed in the course can be deployed to one.
 Basic familiarity with Java and Eclipse (or willingness to learn them quickly) is assumed.
 After preliminaries with Google Docs and Google Maps, we take up Android layout and input widgets, both in XML and programmatically; menus and dialogs; gesture detection; graphics and the Android drawing API; database access with SQLite and file IO; location-based services (geo-location); and device dependency issues.
-Prerequisite: Must be accepted in the Android Applications Development Certificate, or have obtained a grade of "C' or better in one of the following: Advanced Visual Basic .NET Programming, 10-152-102; Advanced Java Programming, 10-152-112; C# Programming in Visual Studio.NET, 10-152-141; Ruby on Rails Development 10-152-157; or Java Programming - IDC, 10-152-190.
+Prerequisite: Must be accepted in the Android Applications Development Certificate, or have obtained a grade of "C' or better in one of the following: 10-152-111 or 10-152-190.

-10-152-195 Advanced Android Development - IDC 3 credits
+10-152-195 Advanced Android Development - IDC 3 cred